WhoStoleMyCoffee/kfiles/README.md

 <img width="674" alt="kfiles_screenshot" src="https://github.com/WhoStoleMyCoffee/kfiles/assets/79783809/ae7c54c6-d2d5-49cb-8244-46e84d7c3cfb">

 ## Motivation
-I was once working on a project, doing my thing, and was looking for a folder stuffed *somewhere* in a directory I often used.
-So, I opened Windows file explorer and... was stuck waiting for *several seconds* for it to open.
+I was once working on a project, doing my thing, and was looking for a folder stuffed _somewhere_ in a directory I often used.
+So, I opened Windows file explorer and... was stuck waiting for _several seconds_ for it to open, then spent _several more_ just searching for that folder.

-Now, I know waiting several seconds for an app to open isn't that big of a deal - In fact, I'd say I'm even one of the more patient people out there - but I do use Windows file explorer a lot, and using it often feels slow and sloppy (at least to me).
+Now, I know waiting several seconds for an app to open isn't that big of a deal - In fact, I'd say I'm even one of the more patient people out there - but this happens to me a lot, and using it often feels slow and sometimes even frustrating (at least to me).

 There were many features, big and small, that I just wished it had.

 So I made my own.

-It's obviously not perfect but it's good enough for me as a navigation tool; and it's certainly faster at booting up, and more configurable than Windows file explorer 😎
+It's obviously not perfect but it's good enough for me as a navigation tool; and it's certainly faster and more configurable than Windows file explorer 😎

 ## Usage
 You can run the .exe like a normal app, or through the terminal (if you set the PATH environment variable to it) with `kfiles`.

-E.g. `kfiles` (run at default directory), `kfiles .` (run at path), `kfiles --help` (run with options)
+E.g. `kfiles` (run at default directory), `kfiles .` (run here), `kfiles --help` (show help message)

 ### Run options
 `--help` or `h` Shows a help message